-Inside: Everything you need to know to plan the perfect Pensacola Beach vacation.
-Including where to stay & what to see on Florida’s brilliant Emerald Coast.
+INSIDE: Every little thing you need to know to plan the perfect Pensacola Beach vacation.
+Including where to stay & what to see on the brilliant Emerald Coast Florida.

 I hesitate to write this post.
 Mostly for selfish reasons.

-You see, I recently discovered the Gulf coast paradise of Pensacola Beach and I’m not entirely sure I want to share it.
+The thing is, I recently discovered the Gulf coast paradise of Pensacola Florida and I’m not entirely sure I want to share it.

-But it’s my job to write about beautiful travel destinations so I feel duty-bound to enlighten beach lovers everywhere as to the beauty of this Florida panhandle gem.
+But it’s my job to write about beautiful travel destinations.
+So I feel duty-bound to enlighten beach lovers everywhere as to the beauty of this Emerald Coast Florida gem.
 Darn it.

 I should start by saying that I grew up in Southwest Florida and I truly thought all Florida beaches looked like those in my home town of Fort Myers.
 Nice enough, but nothing special.